brentvollebregt/nitratine.net/src/pages/portfolio/index.md

 ![nitratine.net Logo](/assets/logo.png)

 Nitratine is a website where I share projects developed by me and tutorials on topics that I'm interested in.
-Currently this is the fourth version of the site and is hosted statically using GitHub Pages and built using Gatsby.
+Currently this is the fourth version of the site; it's built using Gatsby and hosted statically using GitHub Pages.

 The site also uses Netlify's CMS to make creating posts much easier but still allows for raw JSX pages to be created to host more complex pages.

 A GitHub Actions workflow is used to build the site on each push to master which then deploys the most recent version of the site to GitHub pages.